 How to Host a Simple Wine and Cheese Party

 Find a space with tabletops.
-If you really want to get in theme and are local to Wine Country/have the budget you can always AirBnB a getaway or rent a space for an of couple hours.
+If you really want to get in theme and are local to Wine Country + have the budget you can getaway or rent a space via PeerSpace for an of couple hours (that's what we did here).
 Otherwise, you can turn any space into a sommelier’s dream.
 We fell in love with our location at first sight.
 Tucked away in Sonoma, this farmhouse styled home sits on 4.5 acres and was the perfect location for a wine and cheese get together.
 With bright white walls and a rustic minimalist style, it's the every girl's dream home.
 It's free spirit and makes you want to slip off your shoes and walk around in the grass.
 It was the perfect location for any occasion or big or small from an intimate gathering like ours or even a wedding celebration.

 Putting together a “pretty” cheese plate requires a couple of pointers:

 - Make sure you have variety of cheeses in your selection (we went with blue cheese, cheddar, goat brie, Monterrey Jack and gouda)

 - Make sure to mix different textures (i.e., olives, almonds and cured meats)